Chicken Pad Thai

 Stir Fry

-- Lower heat to MED, add more oil (along with the hot chili oil if you want to spice it up like me), briefly sautee shallot, chilis, adding garlic in final 30 seconds.
+• Lower heat to MED, add more oil (using hot chili oil here for more heat), briefly sautee onion, shallot and chilis (lightly season) until onions opaque.
+Add chinese chives, cook 1 min.
 Add noodles, combine well coating all noodles in oil.
-Add chicken and egg.
+Add back chicken and egg.
 Combine well.
 NOW add sauce.
 Toss and using tongs to combine, cook until sauce is absorbed by noodles.
 1-2 min.
-Taste noodles as you cook, adding TBSPs of water at a time if noodles are not soft all the way through.
-But you don't want them mushy!

-- Heat off.
-Add green onion and 1 cup of sprouts (1/2C reserved for garnish).
+• Heat off.
+Add scallions and 1 cup of sprouts.
 Mix well, using tongs to separate noodles into other ingredients.
+Test for seasoning.

 Garnish